fleischr/mint-nft-provide-js/README.md

 For demonstration purposes, we created an un-whitelisted openMint method.
 Feel free to try this example out with other NFT minting contracts with more advanced whitelisting criteria.
 Keep in mind the wallet address generated from Shuttle would have to be permitted to mint.

 Interested in minting a NFT in SAP ABAP on S/4 HANA ?
 Check out [this repo!](https://github.com/fleischr/abap-nft)

+## Questions, Issues, Contact

+Contact me - Ryan Fleischmann at ryan@provide.services or simply open an issue in this repo